Tom Heiden serves as Global Chair of the firm's Product Liability, Mass Torts & Consumer Class Actions Practice.

 Mr. Heiden is a trial lawyer who has tried cases in every region of the US.
-His practice focuses on difficult and high-profile lawsuits, including toxic tort, high-stakes energy, utility, resource and business contract and tort disputes.
-He has received numerous awards and accolades, including:
+His practice focuses on difficult and high-profile lawsuits, including toxic tort, high-stakes energy, utility, resource and business contract, and tort disputes.

 Mr. Heiden’s energy and utility litigation covers a wide variety of cases, including trials involving nuclear power plants and the management and operation of electric generating plants.
 He served as lead trial counsel in the first steam generator replacement case; he tried a six-month jury trial over a pressure-suppression containment system; he tried the qui tam nuclear security case at the Rocky Flats Arsenal.
 He has extensive upstream and downstream oil and gas trial experience.